Why is Edgar Allan Poe famous?

 What was Edgar Allan Poe like?

 Edgar Allan Poe lived a sad and tortured life not unlike many of the characters he created — indeed, his own psychological problems clearly helped inspire his realistic depictions of depression and anxiety.
 An immature and needy man who never fully adjusted to the loss of his mother and father, much of Poe’s life was dominated by tense relationships with indifferent foster parents.
-His short-lived marriage to his beloved 13-year-old cousin (considered disturbing even in those days) was no less troubled, and her premature death only worsened the sadness and self-pity of an already deeply fragile and sensitive man.
+His short-lived marriage to his beloved 13-year-old cousin (considered strange and immoral even in those days) was no less troubled, and her premature death only worsened the sadness and self-pity of an already deeply fragile and sensitive man.

 To escape his troubles, Poe frequently turned to liquor, a harmful addiction made even worse by the fact that he suffered from some sort of medical condition — probably diabetes or a brain lesion — that caused him to get severely drunk even when drinking very little.
 Poe’s short life contains many stories of drunken misbehavior, and his premature death at age 40, though mysterious, clearly came at the end of a particularly harsh bender.
+He liked to gamble, but was bad at it.

 Despite his demons, Poe had strong willpower, and his work was rarely affected by his depression or drinking.
 A handsome and theatrical man, he enjoyed giving dramatic readings of his stories and poetry before captivated audiences, and enjoyed considerable fame as one of the major literary celebrities of his age, both in America and abroad.
 Women in particular found him quite charming, and following his wife’s death he often sought “comfort” from his large circle of female groupies.
 Proud of his work and pleased with his reputation, Poe nevertheless struggled with money problems for most of his life, and died famous, but not wealthy.